isamu-isozaki/teamai_test/tools-and-tips/index.html.md

 ### Slack Status

-Slack has the functionality to set an individual [status](https://slackhq.com/set-your-status-in-slack-28a793914b98).
+Slack has the functionality to set an individual [status](https://slackhq.com/set-your-status-in-slack-28a793914b98/index.html.md).
 For example, you can select away from keyboard, vacation, or working remotely.
 This is a great way to let your team know if you are available or not.

 ### Slack Certification

-The [Slack Certification Beta](https://get.slack.help/hc/en-us/articles/115002636666-Slack-Certification-beta-) is an interactive learning tool.
+The [Slack Certification Beta](https://get.slack.help/hc/en-us/articles/115002636666-Slack-Certification-beta-/index.html.md) is an interactive learning tool.

 ### Invite

-There are [multiple ways](https://get.slack.help/hc/en-us/articles/201980108-Invite-members-to-a-channel) to invite people into a Slack channel.
+There are [multiple ways](https://get.slack.help/hc/en-us/articles/201980108-Invite-members-to-a-channel/index.html.md) to invite people into a Slack channel.
 The easiest way is to use the invite command by typing `/invite @jenny`.
 Avoid inviting people through a mention message.
 E.g. `@jenny` as it can create a message that distracts others.

 ### Quick Switcher

 Quick Switcher is a great feature to know about if you want to get productive with Slack.
 As the name suggests, it allows you to switch between channels and direct messages quickly.
 Invoke it with <kbd>Cmd</kbd> + <kbd>k</kbd> on Mac or <kbd>Ctrl</kbd> + <kbd>k</kbd> on Windows or Linux and start typing the name of the person to chat with or the channel you are interested in.
-You can then navigate the suggestions with <kbd>↑</kbd> and <kbd>↓</kbd> keys and hit <kbd>enter</kbd> to select.
+You can then navigate the suggestions with <kbd>�</kbd> and <kbd>�</kbd> keys and hit <kbd>enter</kbd> to select.

 ## Zoom

-To set up a Zoom meeting, sign up for a free [basic account](https://gitlab.zoom.us/signup) using your GitLab email address, and share the link for your "personal meeting room" with your participants.
+To set up a Zoom meeting, sign up for a free [basic account](https://gitlab.zoom.us/signup/index.html.md) using your GitLab email address, and share the link for your "personal meeting room" with your participants.
 Note that on the Basic license, meetings are capped at 100 people, and meeting durations are capped at 40 minutes.
-If you need to be able to organize calls longer than 40 minutes using Zoom, contact #peopleops to be granted a [Pro account](/handbook/general-onboarding/onboarding-processes/#onboarding-processes).
-By default, only Support Engineers and members of the Sales team are given Pro accounts during onboarding since their job routinely involves making video calls with (potential) customers.
+If you need to be able to organize calls longer than 40 minutes using Zoom, contact #peopleops to be granted a [Pro account](https://github.com/isamu-isozaki/teamai_test/tree/master/general-onboarding/onboarding-processes/#onboarding-processes/index.html.md).
+By default, only Support Engineers and members of the Sales team are given Pro accounts during onboarding since their job routinely involves making video calls with (potential/index.html.md) customers.

-To record the meeting set up [cloud recording](https://support.zoom.us/hc/en-us/articles/202921119-Automatic-Recording).
+To record the meeting set up [cloud recording](https://support.zoom.us/hc/en-us/articles/202921119-Automatic-Recording/index.html.md).
 You can also configure Zoom to save to the cloud automatically.
 Go to "My Meeting Settings" and find the "Recording" section, then click on "Cloud Recording".
 Setting the topic of the meeting is important, otherwise all meetings will be recorded with a generic name.
-Once recording is complete, your videos will not appear in the “Recordings” section of your Zoom account.
+Once recording is complete, your videos will not appear in the “Recordings� section of your Zoom account.
 Your recordings will automatically be saved to a folder on Google Drive under "GitLab Videos".

-Our Zoom account has [End-to-End Encryption](https://gitlab.com/gitlab-com/peopleops/issues/223) enabled.
+Our Zoom account has [End-to-End Encryption](https://gitlab.com/gitlab-com/peopleops/issues/223/index.html.md) enabled.
 This may impact performance, so if you run into any issues, let People Ops know.

 If there is a meeting active, a new meeting cannot start until the host ends the meeting or all participants leave.
 People Ops can force end a meeting by logging into Zoom with the credentials in 1Password, going to My Meetings, finding the meeting they would like to end, then selecting "End."
 This will allow the next meeting to begin.